 How will you move forward?

-I want to remain in Beirut while opening doors to neighbouring countries such as the UAE
+I want to remain in Beirut while opening doors to neighboring countries such as the UAE.

 What was the first thing you wanted to protect when the blast happened?

 What does it mean to be Lebanese?

 To be Lebanese is be heartbroken.
 It’s all over the media, but it is so true.